kg-construct/rml-io/section/source-vocabulary.md

 ## Source vocabulary {#source-vocabulary}

-The Source vocabulary namespace is http://semweb.mmlab.be/ns/rml-source# and it's prefix is `rmls`.
+The Source vocabulary namespace is http://semweb.mmlab.be/ns/rml-source# and it's prefix is `rml`.

-The Source vocabulary consists of a single class: `rmls:Source` to describe how a source can be accessed.
+The Source vocabulary consists of a single class: `rml:Source` to describe how a source can be accessed.

 ### Defining Sources {#defining-sources}

 A Source is any data source providing data to be mapped to RDF triples.

-A Source (`rmls:LogicalSource`) contains the following properties:
+A Source (`rml:LogicalSource`) contains the following properties:

 - The **source** (`rml:source`) locates the data source.
 It is a URI [[RFC3986]]